Where WIll I Go?

 - Where can I go for more information about studying abroad?
 If you have specific questions about our application process or programs, please email the Study Abroad Office at firstname.lastname@example.org.
 If you would like to read more information about studying abroad, please visit the U.S State Department Website.
 If you would like more information about passports please go to http://travel.state.gov.
 For general information about your student’s destination and possible travel opportunities, we suggest investing in some travel guide books.

 Our summer programs are a great opportunity for students that have a tight degree plan, or just can not figure out a way to go for a full semester.
 The summer programs offer department specific courses, but they can be taken as electives, towards a minor, or anyway that is beneficial for your degree plan.
 This means that any major is more than welcome to participate in any of our programs.
 In our summer programs we offer around 3 courses, but students will only take 1-2 courses while abroad.
 The trips will last anywhere from 3-6 weeks depending on the department and the classes being offered.
 While you are abroad, as a part of your program fee, ACU will take you on a 1-2 day short group excursion and a 4-5 day extended group excursion.
 While our summer programs are amazing and offer the chance for students with a tight degree plan to go abroad, we often have students return home after the summer feeling that the trip just wasn’t long enough.
-While we have never had a student return home from a semester abroad saying that it was too long.
+While on the other hand, we have never had a student return home from a semester abroad saying that it was too long.
 In fact, many of our students will try and go abroad for multiple semesters.

 - Withdrawal Ineligibility Policy